East Brunswick, New Jersey: Arts and culture

 East Brunswick is home of Playhouse 22, a volunteer-run community theater, housed at the Elliott Taubenslag Theater at the East Brunswick Community Arts Center.

 Founded in 2019, the East Brunswick Arts Coalition supports arts and cultural organizations such as the East Brunswick Museum, East Brunswick Arts Commission, Playhouse 22, the East Brunswick Historical Society, the East Brunswick Symphony Orchestra and the East Brunswick Human Relations Council.
 Harvest Fest is an annual outdoor festival hosted by the East Brunswick Arts Coalition and located in the township's beautiful historic district.
 The festival typically showcases food vendors, art and craft vendors, a beer garden, live music, and more.

 Musical groups from East Brunswick include ska punk group Catch 22, heavy metal quintet God Forbid and ska punk band Streetlight Manifesto.

 In July 2021, the film Shiv Shastri Balboa starring Anupam Kher and Neena Gupta was filmed in East Brunswick.

-In August 2025, East Brunswick received it's "Film Ready" certification from the New Jersey Motion Picture and Television Commission making it one 19 municipalities in the state with such designation.
+In August 2025, East Brunswick received its "Film Ready" certification from the New Jersey Motion Picture and Television Commission making it one 19 municipalities in the state with such designation.
 This certification will allow the township to attract studios and networks looking for their next production site.